Nothing,Nowhere

-Joseph Edward Mulherin (born June 4, 1992), better known by his stage name Nothing,Nowhere (stylized as nothing,nowhere.), is an American singer, rapper, and songwriter.
+Joseph Edward Mulherin (born June 4, 1992), better known by his stage name nothing,nowhere., is an American musician, multi-instrumentalist, rapper, singer, and songwriter.

-While the music composed by Mulherin is entirely written and produced by him, he maintains a group of musicians which consist of associates that perform with him for live shows also under the nothing,nowhere. name.
-The band has toured as a supporting act for Grandson, Real Friends, Tiny Moving Parts, Thrice and La Dispute on multiple tours.
+While the music composed by Mulherin is entirely written and produced by him, he maintains a group of musicians who perform with him for live shows under the "nothing,nowhere." name.
+The band has toured as a supporting act for Grandson, Real Friends, Tiny Moving Parts, Thrice, La Dispute, Neck Deep, and Fall Out Boy on multiple tours.

 Early life

 Mulherin was raised in Foxborough, Massachusetts, and spent summers in Hyde Park, Vermont.
 He attended Igo Elementary School and Ahern Middle School.
 Afterwards, Mulherin spent his freshman year of high school at Xaverian Brothers High School, before transferring to Foxborough High School his sophomore year, where he studied computer-based design.
+He first came into contact with making music at the age of 12, when his cousin let him borrow their acoustic guitar with which he covered various emo songs.
+For a period of time, Mulherin worked for ice cream company Ben & Jerry's as a videographer, creating numerous advertisements and promotional material.

 History

+Beginning (2015–2017)

+The origin of the name "nothing,nowhere." comes from Mulherin's inspiration from a lecture by the philosopher Alan Watts on the concept of nothingness and its "fertility".

 In 2015, Mulherin began uploading songs on SoundCloud under the name nothing,nowhere.
 In June of that year, he released his debut album titled the nothing,nowhere.
 LP onto Bandcamp.
-After releasing two EPs, Bummer, and Who Are You, featuring Austrian producer Oilcolor, on October 20, 2017, he released his commercial debut, Reaper, an album of guitar-based emo rap that the New York Times called "one of the most promising pop albums of the year."
+After releasing two EPs, Bummer, and Who Are You, featuring Austrian producer Oilcolor, Mulherin debuted several of his most iconic singles of the pre-Fueled by Ramen era, including: Deadbeat Valentine, I'm Sorry, I'm Trying, and Letdown.
+Then, after appearing on multiple tracks by other Soundcloud artists, on October 20, 2017, he released his commercial debut album, Reaper, which consisted of guitar-based emo rap that the New York Times called "one of the most promising pop albums of the year."
 He produced the album with Erik Ron and Jay Vee.
 The track "Hopes Up" features vocals from Chris Carrabba of Dashboard Confessional, and the track "REM" features Delaware rapper Lil West.
 New York Times music critic Jon Caramanica listed Reaper as his #1 album of 2017.

-Mulherin has had several different aliases outside of "nothing,nowhere.", notably: never,forever, TRAU CHOI, & Lil Tofu. never,forever was a side project Mulherin released on SoundCloud.
-TRAU CHOI was a band between nothing,nowhere. and other associated artists, only releasing a demo song in 2014 and a self-titled ep of 5 tracks on Bandcamp in 2016.
-Lil Tofu was a parody of stereotypical Soundcloud rapper and emo culture.